 Cody Jinks – Sober Thing

 Although I have not yet embraced complete sobriety as a lifestyle choice, this song’s story and message was written in such a way which makes me feel guilty for not doing so.
-Cody is musical Jesus in my world and this song is definitely something which inspires me want to do better.
-Some day.
+I’m somewhere in between the messed up than the sober thing, as the song goes.
+Just another recorded example of why I consider Cody as our modern day musical Jesus.
+In my world and this song is definitely something which inspires me to want to do better.
+Some day…

 Cody Jinks – Same Kind Of Crazy As ME